 5. Get discount coupons from Naha Airport

-You can get discount coupons from airport that entitles you to 10% off a list of attractions in Okinawa.
+You can get discount coupons from the airport that entitles you to 10% off a list of attractions in Okinawa.
 Don’t forget to get Aeon and Don Quijote brochures too – I had some really great cashback and discount when I made purchases from these popular stores.

 6. Public transportation is limited in Okinawa

 Okinawa’s monorail (Yuirail) is expensive and only travel from Airport to Shuri station, which is less than 20% of the length of the island.
 There are very limited tourist attractions along this line.
-Buses are available but I read that it’s expensive and infrequent especially when travelling further out of Naha.
+Buses are available but I read that it’s expensive and infrequent especially when traveling further out of Naha.

 Taxi is expensive and if you intend to travel far – the cost may surpass that of renting a car.

 7. It’s best to rent a car when traveling in Okinawa

 Renting a car in Okinawa isn’t expensive and can cut down traveling time and bring you to numerous attractions scattered around the main island of Okinawa.
 We rented a car from OTS at about ¥3000 a day (approx. S$38) during low season.
 You can view live car rental rates here.